OpenSextant/Xponents/README.md

 These extractors are in the `org.opensextant.extractors` packages, and demonstrated in the Examples sub-project using Groovy.
 These libraries and builds are located in Maven Central and in Docker Hub.
 Here is a quick overview of the organization of the project:

-- **`Core API`** ([Core JavaDoc](https://opensextant.github.io/Xponents/doc/core-apidocs/)):  covers pattern matching (coordinates, dates, etc), text utilities, simple classes around social media, languaged ID, and geographic metadata.
+- **[Core JavaDoc](https://opensextant.github.io/Xponents/doc/core-apidocs/)**  covers pattern matching (coordinates, dates, etc), text utilities, simple classes around social media, languaged ID, and geographic metadata.
 The data model classes are central to all things Xponents.
-- **` SDK`** ([SDK JavaDoc](https://opensextant.github.io/Xponents/doc/sdk-apidocs/))) provides the advanced geoparsing, geotagger, keyword tagger, and any client/server integration.
+- **[SDK JavaDoc](https://opensextant.github.io/Xponents/doc/sdk-apidocs/)** provides the advanced geoparsing, geotagger, keyword tagger, and any client/server integration.

 A packaged distribution has the API docs at `./lib/opensextant-*-javadoc.jar`